The Emergency Department Task Force met today for the first time in around 20 months.

-The Irish Nurses and Midwives Organisation has said that 9,657 patients were on trolleys in February, following admission to a bed.
+The Irish Nurses and Midwives Organisation said its figures show there 396 patients waiting admission to a hospital bed this morning.